 Feng shui practitioners have long used color as part of their practice to balance energy and create harmony in the body and home.
 Gemstones can play a big part in their practice as they are formed through natural processes, and are thought to contain the elements that produced them.

 Sapphire and lapis lazuli are commonly placed in the home to promote a sense of calm.
 But, another calming gemstone is aquamarine.
-Raw aquamarine is the stone associated with sea water and is considered to contain the feminine yin energy.
+Raw aquamarine is the stone associated with sea water and is considered to contain the feminine yin energy, referenced in yin yoga.
 Because of this connection with deep, flowing water, it is regarded as an excellent gem for purifying your personal energy, and promoting deeper meditative states.

 Not only does aquamarine promote relaxation, but it is also stunningly beautiful.
 Create a gorgeous bracelet of aquamarine beads, so you can practice relaxation, and improve your mood wherever you go.

 - Get Creative

 The use of specific color combinations and patterns in artwork have been linked with a reduction in stress, and most of this calming artwork centers around the color blue.
 Some artists, such as renowned light and color engineer Leanne Vernier, create pieces specifically tailored to produce a sense of calm while viewing them.